Spectral-Finance/scoracle-example/README.md

 ## Snippets

 To Compile smart contracts:

 `yarn compile`

 To Deploy `MyContract.sol`:

 `yarn deploy:myContract:arbitrumGoerli`

 To Calculate Score:

 `yarn calculateScore:myContract:arbitrumGoerli`

-To Read Score and check to see if you're "prequalified" with `yarn prequalifyUser:myContract:arbitrumGoerli`
+To Read Score and check to see if you're "prequalified" with:

+`yarn prequalifyUser:myContract:arbitrumGoerli`

 The `prequalify` function and script is an example of how you could use the MACRO score in your application.
 You could use it to prequalify a user for a loan, gate them from participating in a liquidity pool, enable a Buy-Now-Pay-Later escrow contract, etc.